Welfare Money to Be Restricted February 6, 2012 Comments Off on Welfare Money to Be Restricted

 Unfortunately, millions of Americans remain jobless.
 3.6 million people filed for their second week of unemployment benefits.
 Although the trend shows progress, we still have a long ways to go.

-Netflix Has Learned Its Lessons December 6, 2011 No Comments
+Netflix Has Learned Its Lessons December 6, 2011 Comments Off on Netflix Has Learned Its Lessons

 There are a lot of people that have turned away from Netflix after they decided to raise their prices this year.
 There are a lot of people that do not realize that Netflix’s CEO Reed Hastings has a clear view of the way that the public has changed their view of his company.